The Top 13 Scary Picture Books for Kids

 "Laszlo thought that that if he visited the dark in the dark's room, maybe the dark wouldn't come visit him in his room.
 But one night - it did."

 Eek!
 You can read more about what we love about The Dark here in our review.

 The #1 spot on our list of best scary picture books for kids goes to Liniers and his incredibly original take on being afraid of the dark and scared to sleep alone.
 The same thing happens to the little boy in this book every night.
 After his parents leave and turn out the light, strange creatures visit him in his room.
 Liniers is a world-famous cartoonist, and his adorable yet ominous creatures are certainly one of the highlights here.

 "He knows that they are coming.
 They come every night when the ceiling disappears."

 His parents think it's his overactive imagination, but this story is certainly open-ended.
 After all, we get to experience a visit from the titular What There Is Before There Is Anything There only once, but the tragic thing is that we know from the very beginning that it's the same thing for this boy every night.

 You can read more about why this book is #1 on our list here in our review.

-If you’re looking for more spooky fun, check out our list of our favorite Halloween books.
+And if you’re looking for more spooky fun, check out our list of our favorite Halloween books.